AAP Wraparound Services

 Duration

 AAP may only fund wraparound for up to 18 months per episode/condition.
-Parents may request a subsequent 18 months of services paid by AAP if the child/youth has a new condition/episode different from the initial condition/episode.
+Parents may request an additional 18 months of services paid by AAP if the child or youth develops a new condition or episode that differs from the initial condition or episode.

 The youth may stop wrap services and resume within the same period.